 The folks at PPonk were extremely friendly and welcoming.
 They pulled the cowl off the engine, and suggested some improvements to the engine baffling that could improve temperatures.
 They then proceeded to implement them, there and then!
 Engine work done, we flew on down to their suggested stop for lunch, on the terrace overlooking skydivers.

 After lunch I decided it would be fun to tour a few airstrips around Seattle, and so flew out to some small airparks in the bay.
 Touring done, we dropped into Boeing Field to visit their pilot shop and buy a new tow-bar.
 The next hop was about 3 miles, from Boeing Field to Renton; it took longer getting a clearance to take off than it did to fly from one to the other.

 We spent the night at a friend’s, and then flew out to Copalis State airport.
 This field is simply the beach on the Pacific coast.
 Landing is at low tide only, after a low pass to clear pedestrians!
 The sand was hard and firm, although I made sure to land very gingerly after the Memaloose experience.

 From Copalis we headed back inland to meet the “FATPNW” flying group, who were having dinner at Tacoma Narrows airport.
 The airport sits just next to the site of the famous Tacoma Narrows bridge, the original version of which failed catastrophically in an case study known to every engineer.
 After dinner we flew north to Orcas Island, in the San Juan islands, ready to fly on in to Canada the following day.

-The following morning, we explored the local town a little, filed our paperwork, and headed north across the water to Vancouver.
+The following morning, we explored the local town a little, including breakfast at a shorefront bakery.
+We then filed our paperwork, and headed north across the water to Vancouver.